laravel test factories

 }

-Two things to note immediately.
-First, fake()->unique()->sentence() — not fake()->sentence().
+Two things here.
+First: fake()->unique()->sentence(), not fake()->sentence().
 Uniqueness constraints on slugs and titles are real, and non-unique fakers cause flaky tests that are miserable to debug.
-Second, str()->slug() over fake()->slug() — Faker’s slug helper respects locale, which means you can get non-ASCII characters depending on your environment.
-Don’t trust it for slug fields.
+Second: str()->slug() over fake()->slug().
+Faker’s slug helper respects locale, which means non-ASCII characters depending on your environment.
+Do not trust it for slug fields with database-level constraints.

 Factory States: Your Domain Vocabulary

-This is where most factory implementations stop being useful.
-States are not optional convenience methods — they are your primary tool for communicating domain intent inside a test.
+States are not optional convenience methods.
+They are your primary tool for communicating domain intent inside a test.
+For AI service testing, they are where you model the conditions that actually matter.

 public function published(): static